hashicorp/enos/README.md

 #### Problems
 We needed a general purpose tool that allows us to author and execute fully end-to-end scenarios.
 It needed to support large matrices of options, handle all infrastructure set up and tear down, and allow sampling over scenario matrix products that could be in the millions.

 That's why we built Enos.
-It's designed to solve those problems specifically for HashiCorp products, but there are general purpose resources that might be valuable for your workflow.
+It's designed to solve those problems specifically for HashiCorp products but the frameworkd does include general purpose resources that might be valuable for your workflow.

 ## What is Enos?